-We deal with much sadness, seeing awsome pets abandoned, lost, and surrendered, we thought it was time to share the joy that makes it all worth it!
+We deal with much sadness, seeing awesome pets abandoned, lost, and surrendered, we thought it was time to share the joy that makes it all worth it!
 Please contact us (either here or our Facebook page, TailwaggersNWA) with your stories so that the public can see how very special shelter dogs are.
 Remember the old saying “one man’s trash is another’s treasure”.
 So true with shelter animals!!
 PLEASE SHARE OUR PAGE!!

-If you know of a sucess story or are a rescue adopter and want to share your story, please contact us here with your name, phone and the name of the animal (the name we knew them by) rescued and we will feature your story!!
+If you know of a success story or are a rescue adopter and want to share your story, please contact us here with your name, phone and the name of the animal (the name we knew them by) rescued and we will feature your story!!